 Most often, when we hit rock bottom, which I also like to refer to as “the ultimatum”, the fog finally clears.

 Rock bottoms are unique to everyone, but it can often be as simple as being sick and tired of being sick and tired.
 My rock bottom had booze stopping me from getting married to the love of my life, and eventually, a beautiful baby boy, and I couldn’t let that happen.

 When we can see clearer, we understand the true reason and empowerment of quitting, and how better our life can be without booze.
 We push away the fear, we seek help, get accountable, and finally remove the grasp that alcohol has had on our life.

-The true take away is, I can never tell you when the best time is, as it’s unique to you.
+The true takeaway is, I can never tell you when the best time is, as it’s unique to you.

-You must battle your storms, be open to learning from them, pick yourself back up multiple times, and eventually come to the realisation that booze is life-limiting.
+Quitting booze means you must battle your storms, be open to learning from them, pick yourself back up multiple times, and eventually come to the realisation that booze is life-limiting.

 Without battling my storms and going to what seemed like a lifetime of torture, I would have never started Clarity, found my life purpose and gained the best superpower ever, and that’s sobriety.